 How to Have the Best Solo Trip to Portugal

 Traveling solo might seem like an exercise in loneliness for some.
 For many others, though, a solo trip is just what the travel doctor ordered.
 A trip sans travel companions can help gain personal growth and achieve a sense of confidence and freedom.
-It also gives the traveler the benefit of not compromising your itinerary.
+It also gives the traveler the benefit of not compromising on an itinerary.
+So, where is one of the best places for such a trip?
+Let us count the ways that you can have the best solo trip to Portugal.

-Five friends smile together in Lisbon’s bustling Chiado plaza near Café A Brasileira, with classic buildings and a metro sign behind them.
+Five people on a tour smile together in Lisbon’s bustling Chiado plaza near Café A Brasileira, with classic buildings and a metro sign behind them.
+Lisbon is one of the best places for a solo trip to Portugal.

 On our walking tour of Lisbon, you’ll try Portugal’s most famous dishes while getting to know the city.